rajgupta0360/Alarm-Clock/README.md

     </li>
     <li><h4>Set Alarm</h4>
         <ul>
-            <li>User can select the hrs, mins, seconds and time period by selecting following options</li>
+            <li>User can set the alarm via hrs, mins, seconds and time period</li>
             <li>When user sets the time and click on the 'Set Alarm' button then the alarm is added to the alarm list</li>
-            <li>When the alarm goes of then it will give us alert message</li>
+            <li>When the alarm goes of then it will give alert message</li>
         </ul>
     </li>
     <li><h4>Alarms list</h4>
         <ul>
-            <li>In this section, user can see the list of all the alarms added by him</li>
+            <li>In this section, user can see the list of all the added alarms</li>
         </ul>
     </li>
     <li><h4>Delete alarm</h4>
         <ul>
-            <li>For each alarm a delete button is given when user click on delete button then alarm will delete</li>
+            <li>For each alarm a delete button is given when user click on delete button then alarm will be deleted</li>
         </ul>
     </li>
 </ul>